1. The Classic PB&J

 2. String Cheese

 How does string cheese STRING?
-Watch the video to find out the secret.
+Watch this video to find out the secret.
 (Hint, it’s all about the cooking process.)

 Learn more about dairy and dairy products with these resources: